ThuraAung1601/ThuraAung1601/README.md

 Lab member of Language Understanding Lab., Myanmar.
 Participating in several open-source AI projects.
 <br />
-Interested in the research area of Computer Science (CS), Natural Language Processing (NLP), and Linguistics.
+Interested in the research area of Natural Language Processing (NLP), and Linguistics.
 <br />
 Enthusiastic, responsible, and committed to working on time with dedication.